BensThoughts/zero-rabbit/README.md

     }
 ```

-*options* and *key* are now optional, but if you are experiencing any issues try including them as {} and '' respectively.
+*options* and *key* are optional, but if you are experiencing any issues try including them as {} and ' ' respectively.

 Optionally you can include a url parameter instead of the connection object above, like so:
 ```javascript